dlstreamer/dlstreamer/docs/source/get_started/tutorial.md

 Framework's GVA plugin and start with the prefix `gva`.
 We will describe the `gva` elements used in this tutorial with some important properties here.
 Refer to
-[Intel® DL Streamer elements](../elements/elements.md) page for more details.
+[DL Streamer elements](../elements/elements.md) page for more details.

 - [gvadetect](../elements/gvadetect.md)